dtrebilco/SelectRandomItem/README.md

 ### 3) Dual iterate

 Iterate the data getting a count of items that match the predicate.

-Then select an index based on this count.
+Next, select an index based on this count.

-Then iterate the data again and stop when matching an item of the found index.
+Finally iterate the data again and stop when matching an item of the found index.

 In some cases these count values can be pre-processed offline if doing tests on constant data with known predicates.